harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/add-artifacts-for-kubernetes-deployments.md

 In this example, `[sidecar_identifier]` is the sidecar identifier you specified when you added the sidecar artifact.

-## Review: Container Registry Support
+## Container registry support

 Harness supports all of the popular container registries.
 You can add your container registry account as a Harness Connector.

 The Connector can be added in line when you select your artifacts or separately in **Project Setup** (for Projects) or **Account Resources** (for accounts).

-For steps on setting up each artifact server as a Connector, see the following [Connect to an Artifact Repo](/docs/platform/7_Connectors/connect-to-an-artifact-repo.md).
+For steps on setting up each artifact server as a Connector, see the following [Connect to an Artifact Repo](/docs/platform/Connectors/connect-to-an-artifact-repo).

 If you are using Google Container Registry (GCR) or Amazon Elastic Container Registry (ECR), see [Cloud Platform Connectors](/docs/category/cloud-platform-connectors).

-## Review: Primary and Sidecar Artifacts
+## Primary and sidecar artifacts

 You can add a primary artifact and multiple sidecar artifacts.
 The sidecars are treated the same as the primary artifact.
 Both are deployed to the target infrastructure in the **Infrastructure Definition**.